-We're Down To 6: Everything Happening In The January Democratic Debate
+Elizabeth Warren Took The High Road With Bernie In The Debate

 @PeteButtigieg eyebrows are winning the #DemDebate tonight. pic.twitter.com/LI1phSlF2O— miz justice (@msjustice2) January 15, 2020

-Elizabeth Warren takes the classy route and says women are the winners.
+Elizabeth Warren takes the classy route — and says women can and will win.

-When the inevitable questioning surrounding the recent beef between Sanders and Warren arrived, Warren brought the hammer down hard.
-But, instead of accusing Bernie of lying ("I am not here to try to fight with Bernie"), she used this moment to remind everyone of the power of women in politics.
-“Can a woman beat Donald Trump?”
-Warren said, responding to the question saying, “The men on this stage have collectively lost 10 elections.
-The only ones on this stage who have won are the women.”
-So who run the world again?

 Amy Klobuchar jumps on the bandwagon, talking about her wins.